 1.21 “Month” - The term means a period of time beginning at 8:00 a.m.
 Central Time on the first day of a calendar month and ending at 8:00 a.m.
 Central Time on the first day of the succeeding calendar month.

-1.22 “Primary Private Helium” - The term means the total of all privately owned helium stored by Person in the Federal Reserve prior to October 1, 2022.
+1.22 “Primary Private Helium” - The term means the total of all privately owned helium stored by Person in the Federal Reserve prior to the Conveyance.
 Primary Private helium will be managed by the storage Contract terms and will be delivered before and after the Conveyance according to the Contract terms, which will continue through FY 2027.
-Person may enter a new contract with Purchaser in order to arrange for delivery of Primary Private helium after the expiration of the six-year Contract if Primary Private Helium has not been delivered during six-year Contract term.
-Person retains ownership of its Primary Private Helium even if a new contract is not entered with Purchaser and Person holds title to its Primary Private Helium until Person has received delivery.
+Person may enter a new contract with Real Property Purchaser in order to arrange for delivery of Primary Private helium after the expiration of the six-year Contract if Primary Private Helium has not been delivered during six-year Contract term.
+Person retains ownership of its Primary Private Helium even if a new contract is not entered with Real Property Purchaser and Person holds title to its Primary Private Helium until Person has received delivery.

-1.23 “Purchaser” – The term means the Party, its successors, and assigns, that is the Government’s successor in title for the Federal Helium System.
+1.23 “Real Property Purchaser” - The term means the Party, its successors, and assigns, that is the Government’s successor in title for the Real Property Portions of Federal Helium System.
 The term also means the Government Assignee of this Contract effective as of the date of Conveyance of the Federal Helium System.

-1.24 “Purchaser’s New Helium” - The Term means all helium Purchaser gains through the Purchase of the Federal Helium System.
-Purchaser’s New Helium is not Primary Private Helium or Allocable Gas.
-Purchaser’s New Helium is not included in the allocation calculation .
-In times of shortage, Purchaser has the right to withdraw 20 percent of the total crude helium production per day of Purchaser’s New Helium prior to allocating withdrawals of crude helium production to the Storage Contract Holders.
-Purchaser may transfer this 20 percent of the total crude helium production per day right to other Storage Contract Holders.
-For any day the Helium System is shut down, Purchaser does not receive priority for 20 percent of the total crude helium production for that day and Purchaser’s New Helium priority does not apply and does not carry over.
+1.24 “Purchaser’s New Helium” - The Term means all helium purchased by Purchaser of Helium Lot #1 and Real Property Purchaser.
+Purchaser’s New Helium is not Primary Private Helium therefore does not affect the annual October 1 (and at time of Conveyance) allocation percentage calculation .
+In times of shortage, Real Property Purchaser has the right to withdraw 9 percent of the total crude helium production per day of Purchaser’s New Helium prior to allocating withdrawals of crude helium production to the Storage Contract Holders.
+Purchaser of Helium Lot #1 also has an 11 percent delivery right in times of shortage.
+The allocations of 9 percent and 11 percent for Real Property Purchaser and Purchaser of Helium Lot #1 replace the 20 percent delivery right in times of shortage of Purchaser in the Original Storage Contracts prior to these amendments.
+Purchasers of New Helium may transfer their delivery rights percentage of the total crude helium production per day to other Storage Contract Holders.
+For any day the Helium System is shut down, Purchasers of New Helium do not receive priority for their total of 20 percent of the total crude helium production for that day and Purchasers’ New Helium priority does not apply and does not carry over.

-1.25 “Purchaser’s Representative” - The term means the person authorized to act on behalf of the Purchaser, its successors or assigns, in approving, revising, managing, and terminating this Contract as the Assignee of this Contract after the Government Assignment and Conveyance of the Federal Helium System to the Purchaser as required under the provisions of the Helium Stewardship Act, 50 U.S.C. §167d(d), as amended.
+1.25 “Real Property Purchaser’s Representative” - The term means the person authorized to act on behalf of the Real Property Purchaser, its successors or assigns, in approving, revising, managing, and terminating this Contract as the Assignee of this Contract after the Government Assignment and Conveyance of the Federal Helium System to the Real Property Purchaser as required under the provisions of the Helium Stewardship Act, 50 U.S.C. §167d(d), as amended.

-1.26 “Required rate of withdrawal” - The term means a withdrawal rate assigned to Person by the Authorized Officer prior to Conveyance or by Purchaser’s Representative after the Government Assignment and Conveyance of the Federal Helium System.
+1.26 “Required rate of withdrawal” - The term means a withdrawal rate assigned to Person by the Authorized Officer prior to Conveyance or by Real Property Purchaser’s Representative after the Government Assignment and Conveyance of the Federal Helium System.
 This rate is equivalent to the allocated rate calculated as described in 1.3.